mre/kafka-influxdb/README.md

 A Kafka consumer for InfluxDB written in Python.
 Supports InfluxDB 0.9.x and up.
 For InfluxDB 0.8.x support, check out the [0.3.0 tag](https://github.com/mre/kafka-influxdb/tree/v0.3.0).

+:warning: The project should work as expected and bug fixes are very welcome, but activity on new functionality is quite low.
+For newer projects I recommend [vector](https://vector.dev/) instead, which is both faster and more versatile.

 ## Use cases

 Kafka will serve as a buffer for your metric data during high load.